 Nurse Practitioners who are required by the County to secure and maintain National Certification required by Medicare will be reimbursed for the actual cost of certification and re-certification.
 Nurses who are required by the County to secure and maintain certifications in specializations will be reimbursed for the actual cost of certification and re-certification.

 23.13 Bereavement Leave

-The County will provide up to sixteen (16) hours paid bereavement leave upon the death of an employee’s parent, grandparent, spouse, registered domestic partner, child, step-child, sibling, grandchild, mother-in-law, or father-in law.
+Effective the first full pay period following Board of Supervisors’ approval of a successor MOU in 2022, the County will provide up to twenty-four (24) hours paid bereavement leave upon the death of an employee’s parent, grandparent, spouse, registered domestic partner, child, step-child, sibling, grandchild, mother-in-law, or father-in law.

 In addition, employees may utilize accrued sick leave pursuant to Section 22.2-4.